jamieweavis/dodgem/README.md

 Dodgem is run globally from the command line with the `dodgem` command.

-### `dodgem --help`
+### `dodgem`

-Display detailed usage and help information
+Display help and usage information.

 ### `dodgem login`

-Set login credentials for Rocket League Garage
+Set login credentials for Rocket League Garage.

+You will be prompted for your Rocket League Garage email address and password.

-_Note: Your login credentials are encrypted and stored locally_
+**Note: Your login credentials are encrypted and stored locally**

 ### `dodgem start`